Text expanderLive comparison

 Does PhraseExpress work in Outlook?

 Yes.
 PhraseExpress can be used in Outlook to expand text and run macros.
 The distinction is that it is a Windows text expansion and macro tool, not an Outlook-native workflow assembly layer built for team email management.
+It may be useful for individual productivity or desktop automation.
+Toggles is better suited when a team needs approved Outlook workflows with templates, variables, attachments, recipients, subjects, and signatures.

 How is Toggles different from a text expander?